-As the latest addition to the Acura Integra lineup, which long has been dedicated to the proposition that driving is its own reward, the all-new Integra Type R Sports Coupe has been developed to maximize the sporty car's dynamic capabilities and send its driver's spirits soaring to new heights.
-There were three primary targets during the development process: performance, handling and control, and a thrilling driving sensation.
+The limited-edition Integra Type R Sports Coupe has been developed to maximize the sporty car's dynamic capabilities and further emphasize Acura's belief that driving is its own reward.
+There were three primary targets during the development process: performance, handling and control, and an exciting driving experience.
 Engineering teams, which included racing veterans from the Formula One ranks, incorporated the dynamic essence of true race cars while developing the Type R, and thoroughly carried the "driving pleasure" theme through every stage of development.
 Not surprisingly, a heavy emphasis was placed on the Type R's performance on the racetrack during development, all in an effort to deliver an exciting car with exceptional acceleration, braking and handling capabilities.

 The Integra Type R Sports Coupe was designed to achieve:

-- Quick response and of acceleration through its high-revving VTEC engine;
+- Quick response and acceleration through its high-revving VTEC engine;

 - Outstanding cornering response thanks, in part, to a lower center of gravity and track-tuned suspension to enable linear cornering with minimal understeer;